 Religious Studies Department

-Fields: global Catholicisms, Hinduism, Catholic esotericism, Mormonism, Jehovah's Witnesses, religion and violence, religion and the erotic
+Fields: Global Catholicisms, Hinduism, Catholic esotericism, Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, religion and violence, religion and the erotic

 Selected Academic Articles

 Mathew N. Schmalz“ Ad Experimentum: Theology, Anthropology and the Paradoxes of Indian Catholic Inculturation,” Theology and the Social Sciences, ed.
 Michael Barnes (Maryknoll NY: Orbis Books, 2001), 161-180.